Sanidhya-Tyagi/COVID-19-Radiography-CNN/README.md

 ### Training

-Open `covid19_custom_cnn.ipynb` and run all cells.
+Open `main.ipynb` and run all cells.
 Key parameters you can adjust at the top of the notebook:

 | Parameter   | Default | Description                          |
 |-------------|---------|--------------------------------------|